wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the access operation) until the response event from the lower level cache arrives, in which case, `handleGetSResp()` will be invoked.

+Method `handleGetSResp()` first performs a lookup on the tag array, acquires the cache tag, and sets the block state to the stable state, `S`.
+We ignore the mundane part of the function on data and memory flags as they are pretty straightforward.
+The method then calls `sendResponseUp()` to send a response message to the higher level component (for L1 cache, the CPU).
+Note that the `replay` argument is set to `true` to indicate that the request being responded to is from the MSHR.
+Finally, the method calls `cleanUpAfterResponse()` to remove the front entry from the MSHR, and schedule the following entry on the same address.

+Method

 ##### handleGetS(), Helper Functions